Karl Malus: Fictional character biography

-When Power Broker, Inc. was attacked by the Scourge of the Underworld, Curtiss Jackson is exposed to his own augmentation device while attempting to defend himself.
+When Power Broker, Inc. is attacked by the Scourge of the Underworld, Curtiss Jackson is exposed to his own augmentation device while attempting to defend himself.
 The process goes awry, leaving him so grotesquely muscle-bound that he is unable to move.
-Malus decides to take advantage of this situation by using Bludgeon and Mangler to abduct Vagabond.
+Malus takes advantage of this situation by using Bludgeon and Mangler to abduct Vagabond.
 Malus sends Vagabond, who knows Jackson, to obtain a copy of his fingerprints so that Malus can access Jackson's personal accounts and vaults.
 He uses an explosive wristband to force Vagabond's cooperation, but she manages to knock Malus out, destroy the fingerprint mold, place the band on his wrist, and inject him with the drug he had planned to use on her.

-Malus then attempts to learn the secret of Daredevil's prowess and Madcap's invulnerability.
-He battles Hawkeye alongside Triphammer, Pick-Axe, Vice, and Handsaw.

 The Power Broker has Malus' legs broken for his betrayal, then promptly re-hires him to try to cure his condition.
 Malus captures and experiments on several augmented individuals to perfect the de-augmentation process, including Battlestar, which draws the attention of the U.S. Agent.
 Together, Battlestar and the Agent free the captured wrestlers and destroy Malus' equipment and records.

-Malus has since worked for a variety of criminal organizations, including the Corporation and the Maggia.
-He also worked with the Avengers and the Thunderbolts in their efforts to defeat Count Nefaria in exchange for a reduced sentence.

 Malus is then recruited by the Wizard to become a new member of the Frightful Four, during which he is forcibly bonded to Carnage.
 He is later eaten by Carnage, who was possessing Wizard at the time.

 Malus returns in "All-New, All-Different Marvel", having survived, becoming a symbiote hybrid with part of Carnage still inside him, and continued his experimentation as an employee of Serpent Solutions.
 Using Redwing's DNA, Malus turns Mexican teenager Joaquin Torres into a bird/human hybrid.
 Captain America follows and subdues Malus, taking him into S.H.I.E.L.D. custody.
 While most of Malus' victims are returned to normal, Joaquin is unable to be cured due to Redwing's DNA being vampiric, which granted him a healing factor.